Northside Health Careers High School

 Northside Health Careers High School (HCHS) is a magnet school in San Antonio's Northside Independent School District for students who are interested in pursuing a career in the health professions.
 HCHS attracts students from school districts all across Bexar County and some from as far as Hondo, Texas.
+For the 2024-2025 school year, the school received an overall rating of "A" from the Texas Education Agency.

 History

 HCHS opened in 1984 as one of the first magnet schools in south Texas under principal John Boyers, who remained principal until 2002.
 The land on which the school sits was donated to Northside Independent School District by the San Antonio Medical Foundation.
 HCHS is in the heart of San Antonio's Southwest Medical Center.

 Admissions

 HCHS is unique from other Bexar County magnet schools in that it operates as an independent campus rather than as part of a "parent" school (See Business Careers High School or Communications Arts High School).
 Admission to HCHS requires the submission of an application and essay, as well as a C average.
 Eligible applicants are entered into a lottery system with selected students notified by mail.
 Prior to admitting the class of 2001, the admissions process did not operate as a lottery, and admitted students were selected based on the merits of their application.
 Each year, over 800 students apply to fill only 250 spots.
 As a public school, no tuition is charged to either in-district or out of district students.